timecapsulellc/clubroyale-/docs/STORE_LISTING.md

 • **Call Break** - The popular trick-taking game for 4 players
   - Bid wisely, win tricks
   - Spades are always trump
-  - Compete to highest score over 5 rounds
+  - Compete for highest score over 5 rounds

 ━━━━━━━━━━━━━━━━━━━━

 **✨ FEATURES**

 ✓ Create private rooms with 6-digit codes
-✓ Invite friends via shareable links
+✓ Invite friends via WhatsApp
 ✓ Play against smart AI bots
 ✓ Track scores and settlements
-✓ Voice chat during games
-✓ Works offline (vs bots)
+✓ Share results to WhatsApp
+✓ Works on web AND mobile - no install needed!

 ━━━━━━━━━━━━━━━━━━━━

-**🎯 WHY TAASCLUB?**

-• **Social Gaming** - Play with friends anywhere in the world
-• **Fair Play** - Transparent scoring and anti-cheat systems
-• **No Ads** - Distraction-free gaming experience
+**💎 FREE DIAMONDS**

+Earn diamonds through:
+• Daily login bonus
-• **Reconnection** - Resume games if you disconnect
+• Completing games
+• Inviting friends
+• Weekly rewards

+Use diamonds to create rooms and more!

+*Diamonds are FREE and cannot be purchased.
+Diamonds have no real-world value.*

 ━━━━━━━━━━━━━━━━━━━━

+**🎯 WHAT TAASCLUB IS**

+✅ A FREE social card game app
+✅ A score tracking utility
+✅ A way to play with friends anywhere

+**❌ WHAT TAASCLUB IS NOT**

+❌ NOT a gambling app
+❌ NO real money involved
+❌ NO payments processed
+❌ NO in-app purchases

+━━━━━━━━━━━━━━━━━━━━

 **⚠️ IMPORTANT NOTICES**

-This app is a **social scorekeeping utility** for entertainment purposes only.
+This app is a **social scorekeeper** for entertainment purposes only.

-• Virtual currency (Diamonds) is used for platform features only
-• Diamonds cannot be exchanged for real money
-• No real-money wagering or cash prizes
+• No real-money wagering or prizes
+• Settlement summaries are informational only
+• Players settle privately outside the app
 • Players must be 18+ to use this app

-**Not a gambling app.**

 ━━━━━━━━━━━━━━━━━━━━

 **📧 SUPPORT**

-Questions or feedback?
+Questions?
 Contact us at: support@taasclub.app

 ━━━━━━━━━━━━━━━━━━━━

-Download TaasClub and start playing with friends today! 🎴
+Download TaasClub FREE and play with friends! 🎴

 ---